dgarcia360/workshop-developing-applications-with-NEM/README.md

 Login into the customer account.
 Assume that the customer goes to the store and pays for the watch.

-[!]
-Follow this steps if you have programming skills if not just send with NanoWallet 5 nem:xem to company's address.
+:warning: Follow this steps if you have programming skills if not just send with NanoWallet 5 nem:xem to company's address.

 In the file you have created, import NEM Library.
 Then, create a transfer transaction making the recipient the company's address.